Axway/mft-convert/content/en/docs/TransferCFT/Updates_and_revisions.md

 - [CORE] Added a new parameter FILENOTFOUND for the SEND and RECV commands.
 [Details]()
 - [UNIX] Added the RENAME option to the FACTION parameter, which replaces the existing FNAME file after the transfer completes with the WFNAME.
 [Details](../c_intro_userinterfaces/command_summary/parameter_intro/faction)
 - [CORE] Dynamically add, remove, enable, or disable a logical folder to monitor in the Transfer CFT runtime.
 [Details](../app_integration_intro/intro_folder_monitor/folder_monitor_uconf#Modifying_existing_configuration)
-- [GUI] Replaced the Copilot UI applet with a Java Web Start technology UI due to discontinued support for Java applets by web-browsers.
+- [GUI] Replaced the Copilot UI applet with a Java Web Start technology UI due to discontinued support for Java applets by web- browsers.
 Details
 - [CORE] PKI exits available on all platforms.
 - Added a reusable deployment package feature (new JCLs) for installing or applying Service Packs/patches to Transfer CFT in a z/OS environment.
 Details provided in the *Transfer CFT z/OS Installation and Operations Guide.*